Important Difference Between Adult and Child CPR

 The two chain of survival pathways in cardiopulmonary resuscitation that are the same for an adult and pediatric victim are early recognition and activation of the emergency response system and early cardiopulmonary resuscitation.

-What are some essential considerations when providing CPR to infants compared to adults?
+What are the essential considerations when providing CPR to infants compared to adults?

 What are the critical age cutoffs for determining whether to provide adult or child CPR?